 We agree completely with Gartner, and we believe that this trend will only accelerate over the medium-to-long-term.
 Data discovery capabilities will become increasingly important as the amount of data continues to increase and the traditional business intelligence fails to keep up.

 Back in 2007 this didn’t help much, I didn’t have a good answer for the director.
-Today it’s a slightly different story: the tools are improving, becoming smarter.
+Today it’s a slightly different story: the tools are improving, becoming smarter, and inovators are finding value in data.
 There are tools becoming available that can help mine for the nuggets of gold in the sea of data.
-That’s called Data Discovery, and that’s what is killing business intelligence.
+That’s called Data Discovery, and that’s what is killing business intelligence (and privacy).

 For more information on Data Discovery get this free report today: